remk/james-project/src/adr/0016-use-scala-in-event-sourcing-modules.md

 ## Context

-At the time being James use the scala programming language in some parts of its code base, particularily for implementing the Distributed Task Manager, which use the event sourcing modules.
+At the time being James use the scala programming language in some parts of its code base, particularily for implementing the Distributed Task Manager, which uses the event sourcing modules.

-The module `event-store-memory` already use scala.
+The module `event-store-memory` already uses scala.

 ## Decision